-The Company has in place a "rolling" stock option plan, the details of which are disclosed in the Company's Information Circular dated September 3, 2019.
-The Company proposes adopting a new stock option plan, the details of which are above in "Part 3 - The Business of the Meeting, Adoption of New Stock Option Plan".
+The Company has in place a "rolling" stock option plan, the details of which are disclosed above in "Part 3 - The Business of the Meeting, Annual Ratification of Stock Option Plan".
 The Company does not have any other incentive plans in place.